Netherlands3D/twin/Packages/eu.netherlands3d.geotimezone/README.md

 which in-turn derive from [Open Street Map][2].
 As some international borders are the subject of dispute, the results may or may not align with your worldview.
 Use at your own risk.

+The Time zone data is stored as GZ files, but since Unity's Resources.Load cannot recognize these, a .txt extension is added as a workaround.

 ## Acknowledgements

 Huge thank you to the following people: